 Patrick M. Lydon (b.
 1981) is an American ecological artist and author living in Japan.
 His internationally-exhibited work incorporates film, photography, writing, mixed-media installations, and community engagements, with aim to inspire insightful, empathic relationships with the living world around us.

-Lydon was born and raised in San José, California (land of the Muwekma Ohlone, known as Tamyen) and later spent several nomadic years in East Asia.
+Lydon was born and raised in San José, California (land of the Muwekma Ohlone, known as Tamyen) and later spent several nomadic years living in East Asia.
 His work reflects cultural traditions garnered from diverse casts of people, from farmers and monks to urban planners and educators.
 Though broad in form — ranging from large installations of natural materials, to award-winning films — his work always has its roots firmly planted in the act of investigating our relationship with nature.

 Lydon is founder of City as Nature art and media lab, and arts editor for The Nature of Cities, where he co-curates the Forum for Radical Imagination on Environmental Cultures (FRIEC).
 He co-directed the documentary Final Straw: Food, Earth, Happiness, and previously served as Arts Commissioner for the City of San Jose.
 He currently lives in Osaka, Japan, where he and his wife run The Branch art space and urban farm.